marcossantiago/kubernetes-workshop/06_resources.md

 ---

-If we deploy a Pod which exceeds the limit, using the following yaml:
+What if we deploy a Pod which exceeds the limit, using the following yaml:

 ```
 apiVersion: v1